ALL YOU NEED TO KNOW ABOUT TRAVEL TO SOUTHERN AND EAST AFRICA:

 Or email us on email@example.com

 Once we have an idea of the perfect holiday for you, you will receive a quote and a suggested tour from your personal travel consultant.
 This can be tweaked and restructured as required until we have created your ideal itinerary.
-When you’re ready to confirm the arrangements, we will need a signed copy of our booking form together with a deposit payment.
+When you’re ready to confirm the arrangements, we will need a signed copy of our booking form together with a deposit payment to secure your booking.
 Our booking form will be sent together with our terms and conditions and these should be carefully read.
-We look forward to hearing from you.

 SOME OF OUR “WILDER” QUESTIONS: AFRICAN MYTHS & MISNOMERS